Leave us a message

 An attractive note, but with more evidence of handling and wear.
 May have several folds both

 vertically and horizontally.
-Paper may have minimal dirt, or possible colour smudging.
+The paper may have minimal dirt, or possible colour smudging.
 Paper itself is still relatively

 crisp and floppy.
 There are no tears into the border area, although the edges do show slight wear.
 Corners also show